Skip to main content

 During the open-label extension (after Week 24), responses were reported as observed.5

-FACIAL REPIGMENTATION OVER TIME
+90% FACIAL REPIGMENTATION

 Image